 How Long Does a Ferro Rod Last?

-Based on the size of the rod you are using, you can get anywhere from 1,500 strikes to 12,000 strikes.
+Based on the rod size you are using, you can get anywhere from 1,500 strikes to 12,000 strikes.
 Some longer ferro rods often last even up to 20,000 strikes!

 Since you don’t need more than 3 strikes to light a fire, you’ll get more than 6 thousand fires from 20,000 strikes.
-And that’s enough for a lifetime, even if you go camping two or more times each year.
+And that’s enough for a lifetime, even if you go camping twice or more each year.
 However, the number of strikes depends on a bunch of factors.

 Usually, the China-made ferro rods are very poor in quality and stop working after a few uses.
 If the material is less thick, the rod will wear faster than other thicker ones.
 Also, the longevity of the rod decreases when you dig or scrap it unnecessarily.